 Medicare and Medicaid are both federal-funded health care programs.
 Medicare covers seniors, whereas Medicaid helps low-income families and children.

 State residents 65 years and older qualify for Medicare.
 There are several coverage options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for one of these Medicare Savings Programs:
+You may also qualify for one of these Medicare Savings Programs with these income limits:

 Medicaid aids low-income families and children.
 These are the state’s Medicaid financial requirements: